paokkerkir/EquipColor/README.md

 An addon for World of Warcraft version 1.12 that colors unusable items red in the inventory and the bank.
 It also colors known recipes green in the inventory and the bank.

-Adapted to work properly with Kronos server.
+Adapted to work properly with Kronos server, and any other server that the IsUsableItem call is absent.

 It can work with the default bags UI or with the following addons:
 Bagnon, Banknon, Bagshui, AllInOneInventory, EngInventory and SUCC-bag.
 Although SUCC-bag has a small bug as of now.